 Now, there’s a little piece of communication that takes place between steps 4 and 5: the program can return a status value that the shell can interrogate.
 Typically, this value is used to indicate the success or failure of your program, and, if a failure, what type of failure.

-This value is what we’ve been returning from main().
-That’s the status.
+This value is what we’ve been return

-Now, the C spec allows for two different status values, which have macro names defined in <stdlib.h>:
+Now, the C spec allows for two different status values, which have macro names defined in <stdlib.h>

-Status Description
+Status | Description |

-EXIT_SUCCESS or 0 Program terminated successfully.
+EXIT_SUCCESS or 0 |

-EXIT_FAILURE Program terminated with an error.
+Program terminated with an error. |

 Let’s write a short program that multiplies two numbers from the command line.
 We’ll require that you specify exactly two values.
 If you don’t, we’ll print an error message, and exit with an error status.